near/NEPs/specs/Standards/Sould Bound Token/README.md

     /// sbt_renew will update the expire time of provided tokens.
     /// `expires_at` is a unix timestamp (in seconds).
-    /// Must be called by a SBT contract.
+    /// Must be called by an SBT contract.
     /// Must emit `Renew` event.
     fn sbt_renew(&mut self, tokens: Vec<TokenId>, expires_at: u64, memo: Option<String>);

     /// Revokes SBT, could potentially burn it or update the expire time.
-    /// Must be called by a SBT contract.
+    /// Must be called by an SBT contract.
     /// Must emit one of `Revoke` or `Burn` event.
     /// Returns true if a token is a valid, active SBT.
 Otherwise returns false. fn sbt_revoke(&mut self, token: u64) -> bool;

     /// Transfers atomically all SBT tokens from one account to another account.
-    /// Must be a SBT holder.
+    /// The caller must be an SBT holder and the `to` must not be a banned account.
     /// Must emit `Revoke` event.
     // #[payable]
     fn sbt_soul_transfer(&mut self, to: AccountId) -> bool;